keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 > [See here]({{code_repo}}/src/test/scala/green/thisfieldwas/embracingnondeterminism/effects/ValidatedSpec.scala#L50) for the specs in the sample repository.

-Applicatives thus enable entire computations to succeed if all context arguments are in the desired case.
-If any argument is in the undesired case, then this case is propagated and the computation as a whole fails.
+Applicatives thus enable entire computations to succeed if all context arguments are in the **desired case**.
+If any argument is in the **undesired case**, then this case is _propagated_ and the computation as a whole fails.

 Each of `validateUsername()`, `validateEmail()`, and `validatePassword()` act as levers on whether a `User` is successfully produced.
-Writing specific if-statements to guide whether a `User` is produced or errors returned instead is not required: the `Applicative` typeclass succinctly abstracts away the necessary plumbing to control the flow of logic required to handle undesired cases.
+Writing specific if-statements to guide whether a `User` is produced or errors returned instead is not required: the `Applicative` typeclass succinctly abstracts away the necessary plumbing to control the flow of logic required to handle **undesired cases**.
 Errors are declared where they should occur and the abstraction handles the rest.

 ### Independent evaluation of contexts